 This is truly an unprecedented situation for Malaysia Airlines and for the entire aviation industry.
 There has never been a case in which information gleaned from satellite signals alone could potentially be used to identify the location of a missing commercial airliner.
 Given the nature of the situation and its extreme sensitivity, it was critical that the raw satellite signals were verified and analyzed by the relevant authorities so that their significance could be properly understood.
 This naturally took some time, during which we were unable to publicly confirm their existence.

 We were well aware of the ongoing media speculation during this period, and its effect on the families of those on board.
 Their anguish and distress increases with each passing day, with each fresh rumor, and with each false or misleading media report.
 Our absolute priority at all times has been to support the authorities leading the multinational search for MH370, so that we can finally provide the answers which the families and the wider community are waiting for.
+We remain absolutely committed to sharing confirmed information with family members and the wider public in a fully open and transparent manner.
+However, given the nature of the situation, the importance of validating new information before it is released into the public domain is paramount.

 Our thoughts and prayers remain with the families of the 227 passengers and our 12 Malaysia Airlines colleagues and friends on board flight MH370.
 They will remain at the center of every action we take as a company, as they have been since MH370 first disappeared.”